zzhikai/tp/docs/UserGuide.md

 ---
 ### Viewing a specific applicant : `view`

-Allows the user to view an overview of a specific applicant, specified by applicant's full name (exact match)
+Allows you to view an overview of a specific applicant, specified by applicant's full name (exact match)

 Format:
 ```
-view n/NAME
+view NAME
 ```
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * Only the name is searched.